study-soumya/educa-eLearning/README.md

 * **Accessing the Admin Panel:** Use the Django admin panel to manage courses, subjects, and user accounts.
 Default credentials are provided in the documentation.
 * **Enrolling in Courses:** Users can enroll in courses via the frontend interface.
 Enrollment requires authentication.
 * **Viewing Course Contents:** Once enrolled, users can access course contents and materials.
+* **Chat Functionality:** Learners can participate in chat rooms for course-specific discussions.

 ## Contributing